Muslim divorce law 'unconstitutional', rules India's top court

 India allows religious institutions to govern matters of personal law - marriage, divorce and property inheritance - through civil codes designed to protect the independence of religious communities.

-(Additional reporting by Rajesh Kumar Singh; Writing by Tommy Wilkes; Editing by Malini Menon and Robert Birsel)
+(Additional reporting by Rajesh Kumar Singh; Writing and additional reporting by Tommy Wilkes; Editing by Malini Menon and Robert Birsel)